wonma/100-days-of-code/log.md

 **Thoughts**
 - Every code practice is the practice of staying calm and search for solutions with persistence.

+---

+### Day 109: February 15, Wednesday

+**Today's Progress**

+- Little Lemon Project: Connected BookingPage to the fetchAPI and submitAPI.

+**Thoughts**
+- I want to learn more about writing unit tests.

 <!--

 <!-- ### Day 1: June 27, Monday